aspark003/ML_portfolio/anomaly_fraud/README.md

-Power BI Anomaly Detection Dashboard
+Power BI Anomaly Detection Dashboard (Unsupervised ML) Overview

-Overview

-This project demonstrates an end-to-end analytics workflow using Power BI Desktop combined with machine learning–driven anomaly detection.
+This project demonstrates an end-to-end analytics workflow using Power BI Desktop combined with machine learning–driven anomaly detection in Python.

-The dashboard is designed to analyze structured financial-style data and automatically flag abnormal patterns, risk levels, and outliers using unsupervised learning techniques.
+The dashboard analyzes structured, financial-style data and automatically flags abnormal patterns, risk levels, and outliers using unsupervised learning techniques.
+The goal is to simulate real-world operational and compliance scenarios where labels are unavailable, but unusual behavior must still be detected and prioritized.

-It simulates real-world scenarios such as:
+Real-World Scenarios Simulated

 Fraud detection